Blitz: The League: Division 1

 The team's arrival in Division 1 is beset by problems almost from the start.
 While at a nightclub celebrating their win in the Division 2 Championship, Mayor Andrews catches the veteran flirting with another woman at the club.
-The team also runs into the New York Nightmare, who have arrived in town for the next night's game, as well as to film a beer commercial, which, according to Quentin Sands, "only real teams get to do".
+The team also runs into the New York Nightmare, who have arrived in town for the next night's game, as well as to film a beer commercial which, according to Quentin Sands, "only real teams get to do".
 Sands mocks the team for its inexperience in Division 1, and personally insults the rookie saying he is not man enough to satisfy Jacqui.
 This leads the rookie to attack Sands, sparking a brawl between the two teams.

 The player's entire team is arrested, and it is only Strang's pleading that the city would lose money from its biggest game in history that convinces Andrews to bail the team out.
 She refuses to release the veteran, as she is still angry at what she saw him doing in the club.
 The game against the Nightmare is also disastrous, as Sands lays a dirty, late hit on the rookie, tearing his MCL.
 At this point, he is expected to be out for the rest of the season.
 The rookie, however, returns when the team plays the Nightmare on the road (although, when playing the game, this can be avoided).
 The late hit always comes in the second quarter.
 The player's rookie will not be taken out, although it's pretty difficult to win against the Nightmare with only whatever points the player can score in the first quarter.

 When the veteran is released from jail, his problems begin anew.
 No longer in Andrews' good graces, he once again finds himself deep in debt.
 When lifting weights alone in the team workout room, his bookies enter, press a barbell against his throat, and threaten his life if he is unable to come up with the money.

 The team manages to make the League Championship Game against the Nightmare.
 The night before the game, the veteran, desperate to pay his debts, meets with Sands in a club, and secretly sells him his copy of the team's playbook.
 He informs his bookie that he has the money, but wishes to bet it on the championship game.
 During the game, Sands expresses surprise that none of the team's plays appear in the book.
 He quickly realizes that the copy the veteran sold him was fake.
 The team goes on to defeat the Nightmare and become League Champions.

 Ending

 The team is shown celebrating in the locker room.
 The veteran decides to stick around and play for a few more years.
 The rookie reconciles with Jacqui, who is willing to lose her job to be with him.
-The stadium bond measure is revealed to have passed, but Strang's proposition of a celebratory three-way with Mayor Andrews and another woman are shot down by both women.
+The stadium's bond measure is revealed to have passed, but Strang's proposition of a celebratory three-way with Mayor Andrews and another woman are shot down by both women.